 There are two parallel processes of a responder's intuitions in an ultimatum game experiment.
 One is the objective observation of the number that tells the responder the objective amounts of money, and another, the subjective utility scaling that tells the responder the subjective utility obtained from proposer's offers.
-When $q_o$ is below $q{or}$ , the former is still bigger than null but the latter diminishes to nothing.
+When q_o is below q{or} , the former is still bigger than null but the latter diminishes to nothing.
 The utility scaling interpretation suits the latter.
 The responder's rejection behavior in the ultimatum game is a behavioral presentation of the utility scaling.
 Two independent processes are not mutually exclusive.
-The noticeable difference between q and $q-q_o$ in objective observation of the number does not affect the vanishing of difference between q and $q-q_o$ in utility scaling below the absolute difference threshold $q{or}$ .
+The noticeable difference between q and $q-q_o$ in objective observation of the number does not affect the vanishing of difference between q and $q-q_o$ in utility scaling below the absolute difference threshold q{or} .
 As the two processes are always mixed together, the utility implication of a responder's intuition scaling of money amounts in an ultimatum game might be ignored for too long a time.

-2.3.2 Single estimate and double estimate
+1.3.2 Single estimate and double estimate

-The above demonstration relies on $Q = \sum q_i$ .
-This relation as a perceptible object means that subjects clearly know the sizes of Q and $q_i$ and only the utility is required to estimate.
+The above demonstration relies on $Q = \sum q_i$.
+This relation as a perceptible object means that subjects clearly know the sizes of Q and q_i and only the utility is required to estimate.
 It will be called "single estimate" below.
 Therefore, the demonstration contains that the logarithmic law as a utility function applies to the single estimate.
 Commodity choice is usually a single estimate.
+And typically, the bargaining judgment in an ultimatum game is a single estimate too.

-If subjects are not informed the meaningful sizes of Q and $q_i$ , both quantity and utility need to be estimated, it will be called "double estimate".
+If the meaningful sizes of Q and q_i are not informed to subjects, both quantity and utility need to be estimated.
+It will be called "double estimate".
 In the cases involving risk decision, one only possibly performs through the double estimate.
 For example, a kind of Allais' paradox used in Kahneman and Tversky's experiment is presented as the following (Kahneman and Tversky, 1979):

-PROBLEM 1: Choose between
+''' PROBLEM 1: Choose between